Frank Lloyd Wright’s Taliesin West | Scottsdale, Arizona

-The concept and architectural design of Taliesin West, and of all Taliesins at large, were deeply rooted into Wright’s fascination for the idea of a self-sufficient community living and working in communion with nature – such as those of American pioneers, and of Native Americans.
+The concept and architectural design of Taliesin West, and all Taliesins, at large, were deeply rooted in Wright’s fascination for the idea of a self-sufficient community living and working in communion with nature – such as those of American pioneers, and Native Americans.
 In that sense, the then-remote Taliesin West was situated even better than the original Taliesin “east” in Wisconsin.

 In Taliesin West, the first constructions (The “Historical Core” as it is called today, built between 1938 and 1941), were Wright’s office, the Drafting Studio, the kitchen and original dining room, the living quarters of the architect and his family, the “Garden Room”, the “Kiva” theater (subsequently converted into a library), the rooms for Wright’s assistants, a small bell tower, and a workshop.

 Furthermore, a timber frame temporary structure, called the Sun Trap, was built in 1937 to accommodate the Wright family until the completion of their living quarters three years later.